Plastic alteration of vestibulo-cardiovascular reflex and its countermeasure (V-C REFLEX) - 11.22.16

-The vestibular system plays an important role in controlling arterial pressure upon posture change (vestibulo-cardiovascular reflex), although this system is highly plastic, i.e., the sensitivity of the vestibulo-cardiovascular reflex is altered if subjects are exposed to a different gravitational environment.
+In V-C Reflex, the vestibular system plays an important role in controlling arterial pressure upon posture change (vestibulo-cardiovascular reflex), although this system is highly plastic, i.e., the sensitivity of the vestibulo-cardiovascular reflex is altered if subjects are exposed to a different gravitational environment.
 Thus, it is possible that the sensitivity of vestibulo-cardiovascular reflex is diminished after spaceflight, and then orthostatic hypotension is induced.
-To test this hypothesis, the role of the vestibulo-cardiovascular reflex in maintaining arterial pressure upon posture change is examined before and after spaceflight.Principal Investigator(s)
+To test this hypothesis, the role of the vestibulo-cardiovascular reflex in maintaining arterial pressure upon posture change is examined before and after spaceflight.

-Space Environment Utilization Center, Japan Aerospace Exploration Agency, Tsukuba, , Japan
+Space Environment Utilization Center, Japan Aerospace Exploration Agency, Tsukuba, Japan

 Japan Aerospace Exploration Agency

 May 2012 - March 2016

 The objectives of the research are to test the hypothesis that vestibular-mediated pressure response is impaired after spaceflight, then orthostatic hypotension occurs.
 To examine this, contribution of the vestibulo-cardiovascular reflex in controlling arterial pressure upon HUT is examined before and after spaceflight.
 For transient interruption of the vestibular-mediated pressure response, galvanic vestibular stimulation (GVS) is applied.
 The HUT is performed with and without GVS.
 The contribution of vestibulo-cardiovascular reflex to arterial pressure maintenance during HUT is estimated by comparing the arterial pressure responses between GVS-on and GVS-off conditions.

-This experiment has the potential benefits to considering a prophylaxis and countermeasure of orthostatic hypotension in elderly subjects.
+This experiment has potential benefits to considering a prophylaxis and countermeasure of orthostatic hypotension in elderly subjects.
 Both spaceflight and elderly subjects whose daily activity is reduced, fluctuation of the vestibular input is low and both conditions are known to induce orthostatic hypotension.
 Thus, it is possible that the plastic alteration of the vestibulo-cardiovascular reflex is a relevant mechanism of orthostatic hypotension in these conditions.